wduquette/molt/README.md

 # Molt -- More Or Less TCL

-The general notion is to build a minimal version of TCL for embedding in Rust apps.
+The goal of this project is to build a minimal version of TCL for embedding in Rust apps.
 See [The Molt Book](https://github.com/wduquette/molt-book) for details and user documentation.

+**NOTE:** A big part of this effort is defining and refining the Rust API used to interact with and extend the interpreter.
+At this point in development the API can change without notice!
+(And if you have suggestions for improvement, feel free to write an issue.)

 ## Building

 To build Molt:

-*   Install the latest stable version of Rust (1.35.0 at time of writing)
+*   Install the latest stable version of Rust (1.36.0 at time of writing)
 *   Clone this repository
 *   To build: